Willow Island disaster

 The Willow Island disaster was the collapse of a cooling tower under construction at the Pleasants Power Station at Willow Island, West Virginia, on April 27, 1978.
-51 construction workers were killed.
+Fifty-one construction workers were killed.
 It is thought to be the deadliest construction accident in U.S. history.

 Background

 During the 1970s, many coal-powered power plants were being built in the valley along the Ohio River.
 The Allegheny Power System was building another, larger plant at Willow Island, which would have two electric generators with a total capacity of 1,300 megawatts.
 This was in addition to the two smaller units that were already installed there.

 By April 1978, one natural draft cooling tower had been built, and a second was under construction.
-One of the contractors, New Jersey-based Research-Cottrell, was well known for constructing such towers around the country.
+One of the contractors, New Jersey–based Research-Cottrell, was well known for constructing such towers around the country.

 The usual method of scaffold construction has the base of the scaffold built on the ground, with the top being built higher to keep up with the height of the tower.

 The scaffolding on the Willow Island cooling tower was bolted to the structure it was being used to build.
 A layer of concrete was poured; then, after the concrete forms were removed, the scaffolding was raised and bolted onto the new section.
 Cranes atop the scaffolding raised buckets of concrete.
 One 5 foot lift of concrete was poured each day.

 Collapse

 On April 27, 1978, tower number 2 had reached a height of 166 ft.
 Just after 10:00 a.m., the previous day's concrete started to collapse under the weight of the scaffolding and the construction workers on it.
 Concrete and scaffolding began to unwrap from the top of the tower, first peeling counter-clockwise, then in both directions.
 A jumble of concrete, wooden forms, metal scaffolding, and construction workers fell into the hollow center of the tower.
 All fifty-one construction workers on the scaffold fell to their deaths.

 Immediately following the collapse, other construction workers onsite began digging for their coworkers.
 Fire departments from Belmont, Parkersburg, Vienna, and St. Marys in West Virginia, and Marietta in Ohio, were called in.
 Ambulances from Parkersburg and Marietta hospitals were also dispatched.

 The Volunteer Fire Department in Belmont was turned into a temporary morgue.
-Many of the men were only able to be identified by the contents of their pockets.
+Many of the men could be identified only by the contents of their pockets.
 All but one worker were identified by co-workers.